Biya96-new/DECODING-THE-2026-ASSEMBLY-ELECTION-/README.md

 - Urban areas became more volatile than rural regions
 - The state moved into a multi-party competitive system

-👉 Final conclusion:

-> This election was not just about winning seats — it was about how voter behavior reshaped the entire political map of Tamil Nadu.

 ---

 # 🌐 Live Dashboard